 Electrical Power: Traditional electricity generation, particularly from fossil fuels, has significant negative impacts on the environment.
 Burning fossil fuels releases large amounts of carbon dioxide, sulfur compounds, nitrogen oxides, and particulates, severely polluting the air.
 Additionally, the extraction and transportation of fossil fuels contribute to environmental degradation.
 While hydropower and nuclear power are relatively cleaner, they also bring ecological disruption and challenges, such as the management of nuclear waste.

 Solar Energy: Solar energy generation, on the other hand, is a completely environmentally friendly way of utilizing energy.
 It requires no fuel combustion and emits no harmful substances.
-Furthermore, the installation and operation of solar power systems have minimal environmental interference and cause no damage to ecosystems.
+At the same time, the installation and operation of solar power systems (whether connected to grid-tied inverters or off-grid inverters) cause minimal environmental disruption and do not harm the ecosystem.
 Solar energy also reduces reliance on traditional energy sources, lowering risks to energy security.

 Renewability: Infinite vs. Finite Resources